moralrecordings/ghidra-fidb-dos-win16/README.rst

 How to process old C libraries
 ------------------------------

+You will need to set up a development version of Ghidra.
+I have made several fixes to the OMF loader, available at this PR - https://github.com/NationalSecurityAgency/ghidra/pull/4912

 Find a copy of the old compiler.
 I have been using the archive at https://winworldpc.com/library/dev, a very comprehensive collection of early DOS/Win16 compiler versions.

 Using an emulator such as DOSBox, mount the disk image(s) and install the compiler to an empty root folder.
 Be sure to include all of the optional features, such as support for different memory modes.

 Set the following environment variables (if required):